 You know what the old adage is: many hands make light the work?
 Well, grab some hands and put them to work trimming and chopping all the beans you need to make enough for your family.
 More power to you!

-- To substitute fresh beans, start by trimming them and cutting them in half.
+- To substitute fresh beans, use 2 pounds fresh green beans and start by trimming them and cutting them in half.

 - Then, you need to blanch them.
 Bring 4 quarts of salted water to a boil.